pranav-1077/ibm-fall24/README.md

 - **LandCover.AI Integration**: Leverages high-quality satellite image tiles from the LandCover.AI dataset for diverse land cover types.
 - **Vision-Language Model Training**: Demonstrates training of a satellite image captioning model with the automatically generated dataset.
 - **End-to-End Workflow**: Includes data preprocessing, alignment pipeline, model training, and evaluation.
-- **Open Source Tools**: Built using Python, PyTorch, and geospatial libraries such as GeoPandas and rasterio for efficient data processing.

 ## Methodology